gcantieni/hive-mind/README.md

 ### Nitty-gritty checklist
 * ~~Menu of possible objects to place~~
-* A sign of which object you've chosen and a translucent version that hovers around the mouse
-* A starting (randomly generated?) map of flowers read from a JSON file.
 * ~~A resources bar on the menu that measures honey/pollen/water/resin supply~~
-* The ability to move a bee towards a destination
+* ~~The ability to move a bee towards a destination~~
 * A cost to each recruit/item
+* A starting (randomly generated?) map of flowers read from a JSON file.
+* Added functionality for bees and the ability to sync with their hive e.g. bees.goHome should send the hive where they were created
+* A sign of which object you've chosen and a translucent version that hovers around the mouse